MCmoderSD/YEPPBot/README.md

 ### General Commands
 - `!fact en/de`: Provides a random fact in English or German (language optional).
-- `!gif theme`: Searches for a GIF based on the theme provided (theme optional).
+- `!gif theme`: Searches for a GIF based on the provided theme (theme optional).
 - `!horoscope USERNAME LANGUAGE`: Provides a user's daily horoscope (language optional).
 - `!insult USERNAME`: Insults the specified user.
-- `!joke en/de`: Tells a random joke (language optional).
+- `!joke en/de`: Tells a random joke in English or German (language optional).
 - `!lurk`: Tracks and informs how long a user has been lurking.
 - `!match AMOUNT LANGUAGE`: Shows compatible users based on zodiac sign (amount & language optional).
 - `!ping`: Checks the bot's latency.